-- One Time Close: Insurance may be activated either at the initial construction financing or upon completion of the property.
-Premium billing begins upon policy activation - Two Time Close: Insurance activation occurs at completion of the property and closing of permanent financing.
-The loan must be current with zero late payments at the time the commitment is put inforce.
-Loans that have any 30-day late payments during the construction phase are not eligible for insurance
+- One Time Close: Premium billing begins upon policy activation. - Two Time Close: The loan must be current with zero late payments at the time the commitment is put in-force.
+Loans that have any 30-day late payments during the construction phase are not eligible for insurance.

 In order for a claim to be paid for a construction-to-permanent the construction must be completed according to the construction plans and specifications on which the appraisal was based and the insurance must be in-force with the premiums paid.
 Default caused by the borrower's inability to secure permanent financing or the lender's unwillingness to convert the loan to a permanent loan is NOT a covered event of default for mortgage insurance purposes.